snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-5-x-to-6-0/index.md

 Affects: iOS ✅ Android ✅

 In both trackers, we have changed how the `EmitterConfiguration` options `bufferOption` and `emitRange` are used, as well as changing the defaults.
-Read more about that here ADD LINK.
+Read more about that [here](docs/collecting-data/collecting-from-own-applications/mobile-trackers/configuring-how-events-are-sent/index.md#configuring-how-many-events-to-send-in-one-request).
 The `BufferOption.defaultGroup` has been renamed to `BufferOption.SmallGroup`.

 Network requests are now made serially.
 If you are using a custom `EmitterConfiguration.emitRange`, you may wish to set it to a lower value.
 The new default `emitRange` is 25 (down from 150).